 He was born May 24, 1974 in Oakland, Calif., and attended two high schools.
 His father was stationed in the Azores, Portugal, and he spent two years at Lajes High School, where he lettered in football, soccer, volleyball and basketball.
 After moving to Colorado, he graduated from Liberty High School in Colorado Springs, where he lettered in football.
 He played volleyball on CSU's club team for three years.
-Swanson has also competed in four IronMan events, including a personal best of 11 hours and 29 minutes in Phoenix, Ariz., in 2009.
+His hobbies include hiking and biking; he has now competed in 10 IronMan events (through July 2015), including a personal best of 11 hours and 29 minutes in Phoenix, Ariz., in 2009.

-He is married the former Heather Cohea and the couple has two sons, Gavin (6) and Dane (3).
+He is married the former Heather Cohea and the couple has two sons, Gavin (7) and Dane (4).

-Ted Ledbetter Assistant AD
+Ted Ledbetter Assistant AD / Development

-Scott McMichael Assistant AD
+Scott McMichael Assistant AD / Development

-Scott Scheifele Assistant AD
+Scott Scheifele Assistant AD / Development